grlap/starfish/starfish-core/src/data_structures/README.md

 - Ownership is determined by which thread successfully marks level 0 (with DELETE_MARK or UPDATE_MARK)
 - Any thread can help unlink higher levels (cooperative)
 - Only the owner unlinks level 0 and returns the node
-- Recovery from marked predecessors uses preds[level+1], not backlinks
+- Recovery from marked predecessors uses preds[level+1]

 **Recovery via preds[level+1]:**
 When a predecessor at level L is marked, use the predecessor from level L+1: